Tikkun olam: Performance of mitzvot

 Classical Jewish texts teach that performing of ritual mitzvot (good deeds, commandments, connections, or religious obligations) is a means of tikkun olam, helping to perfect the world, and that the performance of more mitzvot will hasten the coming of the Messiah and the Messianic Age.
 This belief dates back at least to the early Talmudic period.
-According to Rabbi Yochanan, quoting Rabbi Shim'on bar Yochai, the Jewish people will be redeemed when every Jew observes Shabbat twice in all its details.
+According to Yochanan, quoting Shimon bar Yochai, the Jewish people will be redeemed when every Jew observes Shabbat twice in all its details.
 Some explain that this will occur because Shabbat rest (which is considered a foretaste of the Messianic Age) energizes Jews to work harder to bring the Messianic Age nearer during the six working days of the week.
 It is expected that in the messianic era there will be no injustice or exploitation, a state comparable with tikkun olam.

 Ethical behavior

-In Jewish thought, ethical mitzvot as well as ritual mitzvot are important to the process of tikkun olam.
+In Jewish thought, both ethical and ritual mitzvot are important to the process of tikkun olam.
 Maimonides writes that tikkun olam requires efforts in all three of the great "pillars" of Judaism: Torah study, acts of kindness, and the ritual commandments.
 Some Jews believe that performing mitzvot will create a model society among the Jewish people, which will in turn influence the rest of the world.
 By perfecting themselves, their local Jewish community or the state of Israel, the Jews set an example for the rest of the world.
 The theme is frequently repeated in sermons and writings across the Jewish spectrum: Reconstructionist, Reform, Conservative, and Orthodox.

-Also, the mitzvot often have practical worldly/social effects (in contrast to mystical effects as held by Lurianic Kabbalah).
+Additionally, mitzvot often have practical, worldly, or social effects (in contrast to the mystical impacts, as held by Lurianic Kabbalah).

 Tzedakah

 Tzedakah is a central theme in Judaism and serves as one of the 613 commandments.
 Tzedakah is used in common parlance as charitable giving.
 Tzedek, the root of tzedakah, means justice or righteousness.
 Acts of tzedakah are used to generate a more just world.
 Therefore, tzedakah is a means through which to perform tikkun olam.

 Philanthropy is an effective tool in performing tikkun olam as it supports organizations that perform direct service.
-There are many different philanthropic organizations devoted to repairing the world.
-The United Jewish Federations of North America, one of the top ten charities in the world, counts tikkun olam as one of the three main principles under which it operates.
+There are numerous philanthropic organizations dedicated to repairing the world.
+The Jewish Federations of North America, one of the top ten charities in the world, counts tikkun olam as one of the three main principles under which it operates.
 Similarly, the American Jewish World Service supports grassroots organizations creating change in Africa, Asia, and the Americas.